threadi/easy-language/readme.txt

 == Description ==

-Have all texts on your website automatically translated into easy language.
-Use [SUMM AI](https://summ-ai.com)'s API to make your site even more accessible for your visitors.
+Have all texts on your website automatically simplified into easy language.
+Use a simplify-API like SUMM AI or Capito to make your site even more accessible for your visitors.

-=== Restrictions ===

-You will be able to translate 1800 characters via SUMM AI API without any costs.
-If you want to translate more characters, use our Pro-version of this plugin together with an API Key from SUMM AI.
+#### Highlights ####

+The [SUMM AI](https://summ-ai.com) API is usable without API Key to simplify 18000 characters FOR FREE.

-=== Features ===
+#### Features ####

+* Supported APIs to simplify texts in your website: [SUMM AI](https://summ-ai.com), [Capito](https://www.capito.eu), [ChatGpt](https://chat.openai.com)
+* The SUMM AI API is also usable with TranslatePress
 * Adds easy language to other multilingual plugins like WPML, Polylang, Sublanguage, TranslatePress
-* Use SUMM AI API to automatically translate texts with our plugin or TranslatePress
-* PageBuilder: native support for Block Editor (Gutenberg); other page builder (like Elementor, Divi, WPBakery) are supported in Pro-plugin
+* PageBuilder: native support for Block Editor (Gutenberg) and Elementor
-* Multisite: all translated texts will be available to any other blog in the network
+* Multisite: all simplified texts will be available to any other blog in the network to prevent double simplification
-* Own translator role for users to only translate texts.
+* Own translator role for users to only simplified texts.

 The development repository is on [GitHub](https://github.com/threadi/easy-language).

+#### Requirements

+If you want to use [Capito](https://www.capito.eu) or [ChatGpt](https://chat.openai.com) you need an API Key for their API.
+Please contact their websites for more information.

+#### the Pro license includes:

+* Support for any post-type (e.g. product description in WooCommerce)
+* Support for any taxonomies (e.g. product attributes)
+* Usage of custom SUMM AI API Key

 ---